Groumy/Groumy.github.io/_drafts/tbh-.md

 > [...] _one of the main goals I set myself when designing The Black Hack was to remove 'repetitive dice roll modifiers' entirely, which I think I’ve almost managed to do_ [...]

- succeeded in general, but not completely and there's a couple of rules that requires players to add some values to their rolls :
+I agree that he _almost managed to do it_ but in The Black Hack Second Edition there's still some rules that requires players to add some values to their rolls.
+Those are :
  * Powerfull Foe
  * Banishing Undead
  * Casting Spells

- Those rules comes up relatively often at my table and every time I see my players taking time to think before they roll :
+At my table and every time I see my players taking time to think before they roll :
  * Subtracting the number to add to their attribute score so they know what to get on their dice So I was thinking there should be a way of doing it differently.